dr3dd/L2Interlude/README.md

 # L2Interlude is an open-source server emulator written in C# .Net Core.
 This project was created with goal to learn C# .Net Core Framework and have fun. <br/>
-PTS scripts files are included in it and plan to work with the server.
+PTS scripts files included and working with the server.

 # Technical Specification
 <ul>